 Fabrics with fewer gaps in between fibers offer better protection against mosquitoes.
 On the other hand, fabrics with many or larger gaps offer less protection.

-In general, fabrics that are thick, tightly-woven, and/or are constructed with overlapping layers are difficult for mosquitoes to bite through.
-Examples include:
+In general, fabrics that are thick, tightly-woven, or are constructed with overlapping layers are difficult for mosquitoes to bite through, such as:

 - Nylon ripstop

 Fabrics that are thin, knitted, stretchy, or skin-tight are much easier for mosquitoes to bite through, such as:

 - Thin cotton

 So What Types of Clothing Will Protect You From Mosquitoes?